Dvisacker/eth-navigator/README.md

 # Kleptoman - Ethereum Blockchain Interaction Tool

 Kleptoman is a command-line tool for interacting with Ethereum and Ethereum-compatible blockchains.
-It provides various functionalities such as querying blockchain data, subscribing to events, generating contract bindings, and interacting with the LI.FI bridge.
+It provides various functionalities such as querying blockchain data, subscribing to events, generating contract bindings, interacting with the LI.FI bridge, and managing whitelists.

 ## Installation